p91

 ~ 1234 2234 3234 4234 ... ~

 The big four.
 This term comes to us here thanks to our own Americana maestro trumpet master of today Wynton Marsalis via the truly amazing creation of Ken Burns documentary titled 'Jazz', a 10 part video series that chronicles our own indigenous artform we simply call jazz.
-During the first episode, Mr. Marsalis talks about how our jazz started in his home town of new Orleans.
+During the first episode, Mr. Marsalis talks about how our jazz started in his home town of New Orleans.
 Originally coming from the marching band drummers that create the beat for the parades in New Orleans.
 'Boom boom boom boom' of the bass drums creates the quarter note pulse of one measure of 4/4 time is the big four.'
 We can then add an accent on 2 and 4 and bring on more a bit more swing.
 Any approximation of a 'walking' bass line is probably an example of the 'big four.'

 wiki ~ Wynton Marsalis